liorpizman/AnomalyDetection/README.md

 # AnomalyDetection

-A system which that will create a comparison between different anomaly detection algorithms based on streaming data from UAV sensors in to order to get the earliest possible detection of GPS spoofing attacks on UAV’s.
+A system which will create a comparison between different anomaly detection algorithms based on streaming data from UAV sensors in to order to get the earliest possible detection of GPS spoofing attacks on UAV’s.

 ## Getting Started